Boundary trace theorems for symmetric reflected diffusions: Trace theorems

-\begin{remark}\rm In \cite{GS}, a similar trace theorem is proved on an unbounded uniform domain $(\Omega,d)$ in a different setting.
-They consider the restriction of the Dirichlet-Sobolev space $D^{1,p}(D)$ (defined in terms of upper gradients) onto the boundary $\partial D$, under the $p$-Poincar\'e inequality condition and the co-dimensional condition, which means
+\begin{remark}\rm In \cite{GS}, a similar trace theorem is established on an unbounded uniform domain in a different setting.
+Let $(D,d,m)$ be an unbounded, locally compact, non-complete, doubling metric measure space that supports a $p$-Poincar\'e inequality for some $1\leq p<\infty$, and in addition $D$ be a uniform domain in its completion $(\bar D,d)$ with unbounded boundary $\partial D:=\bar D\setminus D$.
+Let $D^{1,p}(D)$ be the Dirichlet-Sobolev space defined in terms of upper gradients.
+Note that in this setting, a capacity upper bound condition is automatically satisfied, in fact, for any $z\in D$ and $r>0$, there is a Lipschitz bump function $\varphi$ for $B(z,r)\subsetneq B(z,2r)$ with Lipschitz constant $1/r$, so